smithylee81/MARVELous-Quiz/README.md

 - ### My CI Mentor for continuous helpful support, guidance and feedback.
 - ### The Code Institute Tutor Support Team for their advice and guidance.
 - ### Harry Dhillon for peer support, advice, guidance and encouragement. (https://github.com/Harry-Leepz)
-- ### The slack community for peer support, encouragement, and tutorial YouTube videos which were very helpful:
+- ### The slack community for peer support and encouragement and tutorial YouTube videos which were very helpful:

 - [YouTube Video - Milestone 2 Planning with Aukje van der Wal] (https://youtu.be/40vLxYUJiQY)
 - [YouTube Video from Brian Design: “How to Make a Quiz App using HTML CSS Javascript - Vanilla Javascript Project for Beginners Tutorial“] (https://www.youtube.com/watch?v=f4fB9Xg2JEY)